b310-digital/teammapper/README.md

 development in schools (Lower Saxony, Germany) and focusses on digital tools and media in language teaching. mindmapper is used in workshops to activate prior knowledge, and collect and structure ideas.
 In addition, mindmapper can be found on https://kits.blog/tools and can be used by schools for free.
-More info on how to use it can be found in this post https://kits.blog/digitale-lesestrategien-brainstorming/

 Logos and text provided with courtesy of kits.